 Degrees of Joint Sprains

 Degrees of Joint Sprains can vary.
 A sprain is a stretch injury and/or tear of the ligament.
-Ligaments are fibrous bands of tissue that act as connectors, joining the end of one bone to the end of another bone to stabilize and support the joints of the body.
+Ligaments are fibrous bands of tissue that act as connectors, joining the end of one bone to the end of another bone to stabilize and support the body’s joints.
 The most common location for a sprain is in your ankles, knees, and wrists.
-When a sprain occurs the ligament is injured due to being stretched beyond its normal length when the joint is taken through a greater range of motion (ROM) than it’s normal range without dislocation or fracture occurring.
+When a sprain occurs, the ligament is injured due to being stretched beyond its normal length when the joint is taken through a greater range of motion (ROM) than its normal range without dislocation or fracture.

 The Degrees of Joint Sprains Are: